 You may need to accept that if you’re an older parent you could be working for longer.
 After all, you may be already retired or approaching retirement by the time your child turns to the so-called ‘bank of mum and dad’ to help buy a first home.

 Yet there are plenty of options to save for your child, such as a tax-efficient Junior ISA.
 Finding a balance of financially taking care of your children while also planning for your long-term future is key.

 Your parents may be too old to help out with childcare, or have retired and moved abroad, for example.
 You may face paying out substantial sums in childcare, without any free help from family.

-There is some help available – check the government website for more information.
+There is some help available – check the GOV.UK website which includes more information on getting help with paying for childcare.
 For example, in England, you may be able to get up to 30 hours free childcare if your child is three to four years old.
 Other government benefits may also help fund the cost, if you’re eligible.